-Victim Advocacy Posting English/ Spanish Interview with Memorial Medical Center
+Victim Advocacy Posting English/ Spanish Interview with Saint Joseph Medical Center

-115.282 (a): GEO Corporate Policy 5.1.2-A, and GRRC Policy 2019-6 provides a procedure for Victims of sexual abuse to receive timely, unimpeded access to emergency medical treatment and crisis intervention services.
+115.282 (a): GEO Corporate Policy 5.1.2-A, and TRRC Policy 2019-6 provides a procedure for Victims of sexual abuse to receive timely, unimpeded access to emergency medical treatment and crisis intervention services.
 Policy mandates that victims of sexual abuse in custody shall receive timely, unimpeded access to emergency medical treatment and crisis intervention services.
-GRRC shall utilize local community facilities to provide emergency medical treatment and crisis intervention.
+TRRC shall utilize local community facilities to provide emergency medical treatment and crisis intervention if onsite medical and mental health providers are not available.
 Following a reported PREA allegations, a "Resident Referral Verification" form for referral to offsite mental health services will be utilized to document the offer made to the resident victim and the acceptance or refusal of services.

 This access includes offering timely information about and timely access to emergency contraception and sexually transmitted infections prophylaxis, where medically appropriate.
 All services shall be provided without financial cost to the victim and regardless of whether the victim names the abuser or cooperates with any investigation arising out of the incident.
 No attempt will be made by staff to clean or treat the victim unless the injuries are such that not treating them would cause deterioration of the victim's medical condition; however, visible injuries shall be documented both photographically and in writing and placed in the victim's medical record. e.
-Victims/ Abusers shall either be transported to a local St. Luke Medical Center for examination by a Sexual Assault Forensic Examiner (SAFE) or Sexual Assault Nurse Examiner (SANE) to conduct the examination.
+Victims/ Abusers shall either be transported to a local community Facility for examination by a Sexual Assault Forensic Examiner (SAFE) or Sexual Assault Nurse Examiner (SANE) to conduct the examination.
 All refusals of medical services shall be documented.
-Following a reported PREA allegation, resident would be transported to St. Luke Medical Center.
-Emergency Room for medical treatment and a SANE provided by a trained SANE staff.
-The St. Luke Medical Center has a SART program, and the resident would be provided the services of the Sexual Abuse Response Team.
-GRRC does not house mental health residents and they do not employ mental health practitioners at this facility.
-If it is determined that a mental health practitioner is needed, the resident will be transported to the Guidance Center or the provider will interview the resident at the facility.
+Following a reported PREA allegation, residents would be transported to Saint Joseph Medical Center emergency Room for medical treatment.
+The Memorial Medical Center has a SART program, and the resident would be provided with the services of the Sexual Abuse Response Team.
+The Crisis Center has a SANE staff on call for forensic examinations and victim advocates.
+Based on the emergency medical needs of the residents she/he would receive services from St. Joseph Medical Center or the Crisis Center.